ג

 Goliath and Gabriel are in sharp contrast to each other.
 Goliath curses, Gabril blesses and brings good news.
 While Goliath is defiant and stand against Elohim, Gabriel stands in the presence of Elohim.
 While Goliath challenged the Israelites, blocking them out of land of promises, Gabriel blessed the prophet Daniel with understanding of the vision about the end of the age--a time when the exile ends and the people of Elohim are brought back to Mt Zion for the final time, never again to be forced out.
 (Note: The name Goliath is very similar to the word galut, which mean exile.)

-The story of David overcoming Goliath, is a prophetic picture of the second coming of Yeshua and his people overcoming giant obstacle (when the odds where not in their favor) and defeating all the nations who stand against Elohim at the end of the age:
+The story of David overcoming Goliath, is a prophetic picture of the second coming of Yeshua and his people overcoming giant obstacle (when the odds were not in their favor) and defeating all the nations who stand against Elohim at the end of the age:

 Revelation 19:15 Out of his mouth proceeds a sharp, double-edged sword, that with it he (Yeshua) should strike the nations.
 He will rule them with an iron rod.
 He treads the winepress (gath) of the fierceness of the wrath of Elohim, the Almighty.